bingomanatee/inception/README.md

 Then, you get a Signal instance which is a "Subscription" to the remote system that says "When the remote collection emits a signal that satisfies me, I will send it out of my stream."

-It may do this once or many times.
+It may runner this once or many times.
 For instance if one signal watches a record, then another signal deletes it, then the first signal might get feedback from either signals in either order.

 You might get a signal of data from your request, THEN information that the record was deleted, in that order.